Chantland/Dice_Me/README.md

 # Dice_Me
-Turn inputted pictures into a dice mosiac using predefined inputs such a number of dice (i.e. the dimensions used), color of dice, pip size, color
+Turns inputted pictures into a dice mosaic output using optional predefined inputs such as: cropping number of dice (i.e. the dimensions used), color of dice, pip size, and pip color.

+## Setup
+1. Make sure that you have the required packages listed in `requirements.txt`.
+Use `pip install -r requirements.txt` if unsure.
-The only command required is Dice_Picture.dicePic(image="image.png") However, check Main.py for more options and tips
+2. The only command required is `Dice_Me.dicePic("image.png")` with `image.png` replaced with your file name and path.